Dental-Integrators-Association/diadocs/dia-code-of-ethics.md

 -	Provide secure tunneling across the public internet where a direct wire or Over the Air cannot be used.
 -	The ability to monitor the network solution for faults.
 -	The ability to monitor the network solution for security incidents.
+-   All Over the Air (OTA) solutions must be encrypted using at least AES-128 encryption.
+User authentication indiviudally is optional.
+OTA solutions meant for the public or guests to access do not require encyrption or user authenication.

 ## Data Lifecycle & Backups
 ### Data Lifecycle